 This is really similar to point number one, but I feel that it deserves its own stage because it’s so important.
 You are not going to screw your kids up if you make mistakes.
 You are going to help them become more well-rounded humans.
 Provided you still love them, appreciate them, and show them how much you care and are trying to help them… they will be fine.

 When I had my first two kids, Amber and Cameron, I was 24 and 26 respectively.
 In retrospect, I was still a baby myself.
-I hadn’t yet figured out the ways of the world, I was so emotionally immature, I had no confidence, and I was filled with self-doubt.
+I hadn’t yet figured out the ways of the world, I was so emotionally immature.
+I had no confidence, and I was filled with self-doubt.
 I was scrabbling together personal training, pilates, and office jobs to make sure I could make ends meet.
 The only thing I knew how to do properly was love them.

 I messed up so many times in my mind.
 Was late for school.
 Late to fetch them.
 Couldn’t afford all the most nutritious food.
 I couldn’t buy ballet shoes for Amber and had to buy the cheapest soccer boots for Cam.
 When the pressure was on for me financially, I cried, I shouted, and I felt so guilty for it lying in bed late at night.
 But every time I thought I had blown it, I would apologise.
-I would tell them how I felt and how it was affecting me, and I would hug them and squeeze them and remind them how much I loved them.
+I’d tell them how I felt and how it was affecting me.
+I would hug them and squeeze them and remind them how much I loved them.
 There were moments when I was positive I had traumatised them for life, but I hadn’t.
 That was just me putting the pressure on myself again.
-I look at them now at ages 19 and 17, and they are such beautiful, confident, happy, sensitive, and compassionate humans… I definitely did not screw them up.
+I look at them now at ages 19 and 17, and they are such beautiful, confident, happy, sensitive, and compassionate humans.
+I definitely did not screw them up.

 If you don’t get it right, try again another day, but most importantly, ditch the guilt.
 If you are feeling judged by other moms, ditch them too or at least ditch the impact that their feelings have on you.
 That’s not your judgment to worry about, that’s theirs.
 Dropping the ball is normal and is also a great teacher.
 Help your kids learn with you as you are experiencing these things.
 Telling them what emotions you’re feeling and why is possibly one of the best contributors to their emotional wellbeing that you could offer.